banderlog/opencv-python-inference-engine/README.md

 ### Versioning

-First 3 letters are version of OpenCV, the last one -- package version.
-E.g, `4.1.0.2` -- 2nd version of package and it is based on 4.1.0 OpenCV.
+First 3 letters are the version of OpenCV, the last one -- package version.
+E.g, `4.1.0.2` -- 2nd version of based on 4.1.0 OpenCV package.
+Package versions are not continuously numbered -- each new OpenCV version starts its own numbering.

 ## Compiling from source